preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features-tenant-7/index.rst

 In this example the icon indicates that the colleagues are offline at the moment.

-For more information on how to set up Yammer in Omnia, see:
+For more information on how to set up Viva Engage (former Yammer) in Omnia, see:

-:doc:`Setup Yammer in Omnia </setup/setup-yammer-in-omnia/index>`
+:doc:`Setup Viva Engage in Omnia </setup/setup-yammer-in-omnia/index>`

 System
 **********